HighnessAtharva/Blog/content/posts/personal/Book Quotes/The Best Quotes from First Law Trilogy by Joe Abercrombie.md

     image: blog/quotes/first-law-quotes.jpg
     alt: First Law Trilogy by Joe Abercrombie
     caption: The blade itself incites to deeds of violence.
+description: "Favorite Quotes from First Law Trilogy by Joe Abercrombie.
+A grimdark collection that will take you to the edge of your seat."
 tags: ["Book Quotes", "Fantasy"]

 ---